Canada–China relations: Public opinion

 A survey published in September 2019 by the Pew Research Center found that 85% of Canadians had an unfavourable view of China.

 According to the Summer 2020 Global Attitudes Survey of Pew Research Center, 23% of Canadians had a favourable view on China, while 73% had a negative view.
 A major BBC World Service poll from 2017 found that only 37% of Canadians viewed China's world influence positively, with 51% expressing a negative view.
 A survey conducted in May 2020 by Angus Reid found that 76% of Canadians say human rights and rule of law should be more important than trade opportunities with China, only 24% of respondents said that Canada should develop closer trade ties with China, down from 40% in 2015.
 The survey also corroborated the Pew poll, saying that 81% of Canadians held a negative view of China.
 An October 2017 survey by UBC indicated that close to 70% of Canadians supported a free trade agreement with China, in spite of concerns about the latter's growing world power and China's record on human rights.
 Some negative effect on trade between was likely however, subsequent to increased tension between the two countries in December 2018 after arrests in both Canada and China.

 Migration

 Canada is home to a large Chinese diaspora.
 Chinese Canadians are one of Canada's largest ethnic groups, after Europeans and First Nations population.
-In recent decades, China has consistently become Canada's largest source of immigration every year.
-The numbers are even larger when people from Hong Kong are added.
-In addition, overseas students from China are set to overtake Koreans as the largest group of international students studying in Canada.

 According to Jonathan Manthorpe, the Chinese government has engaged in actions of monitoring and intimidation against Chinese Canadians.